darktable-org/darktable/README.md

 When updating darktable from an older release, you simply need to install the newest version.
 Files will be preserved.

 However, sometimes newer releases need to change the structure of the library database (containing the whole list of images known to darktable, with their editing history).
 You will then be prompted with a request to either upgrade the database or to close the software.

 **The migration to a newer database structure/newer release means new and old edits will not be compatible anymore with older versions of darktable.** Upgrades are definitive.
 Newer versions are always compatible with older edits, but newer edits are generally not compatible with older versions.

 darktable automatically backs up the library database when a new version upgrades it (in `~/.config/darktable/library.db-pre-3.0.0` for example), so you can revert to the previous release by restoring this backup if needed (simply rename it `library.db`).

-If you try to open a newer database with an older software version, the parts of the editings done with new features will be discarded and you will loose them.
+If you try to open a newer database with an older software version, the parts of the edits done with new features will be discarded and you will lose them.
 This also applies to the sidecar XMP files.

 If you plan to move regularly between 2 versions (new/unstable and old/stable) see [below](#testunstable-version) how to do it safely.